Gameknight999: Background

+Mark Cheverton is an author and engineer based in upstate New York.
 Cheverton says he originally wrote the first book of the Gameknight999 series, Invasion of the Overworld, to teach his son about cyberbullying.

 Publication history

 Along with Cheverton's other books, the GameKnight999 series is published by Skyhorse Publishing under the Sky Pony Press imprint, and distributed by Simon & Schuster.
 The publisher distributes all of Cheverton's novels as well as four box sets.

 From 2014 to 2017, a total of six trilogies featuring Gameknight999 were published.